 Why is bicycle safety important?

-The answer is simple: because nobody wants to end up in an accident that could have been avoided.
-There are thousands of incidents involving bicycles every year, and many of them happen because of not taking basic precautions, such as wearing a helmet or following traffic rules.
-Plus, feeling safe while cycling encourages you to ride more often, which means fewer cars on the road, less pollution and more peace of mind for everyone.
+The answer is simple: because no one wants to end up in an accident that could have been avoided.
+Thousands of incidents involving bicycles occur each year, and they often occur because basic precautions, such as wearing a helmet or following traffic rules, are not taken.
+Plus, feeling safe while cycling encourages you to ride more often, which means fewer cars on the road, less pollution, and more peace of mind for everyone.

 Bicycle safety and sustainable mobility

-Cycling is key to building cleaner, quieter cities.
-But to encourage more people to use it, we need to make sure that cycling is safe.
-Well-designed cycle lanes, respect for cyclists and teaching people to share the road are all things that make cycling a more attractive option for everyone.
+Bicycles are key to building cleaner, calmer cities.
+But to encourage more people to use them, we must ensure that cycling is safe.
+Having well-designed bike lanes, respecting cyclists, and teaching road-sharing are all ways to make cycling a more attractive option for everyone.

-When more people cycle safely, we all win.
-There are fewer accidents, fewer traffic jams, and fewer health problems related to pollution or sedentary lifestyles.
-Ultimately, bicycle safety is not just good for cyclists, it is good for society as a whole.
+When more people use bicycles safely, we all win.
+There are fewer accidents, fewer traffic jams, and fewer health problems related to pollution or a sedentary lifestyle.
+Ultimately, bicycle safety isn't just good for cyclists; it's good for society as a whole.

 Basic tips for a safe start

-2. Wear good gear: A helmet, lights and clothing that makes you visible can make all the difference.
+2. Use good equipment: A helmet, lights, and clothing that makes you visible can make all the difference.

-4. Stay alert: watch out for cars, pedestrians and other cyclists to anticipate any situation.
+4. Stay alert: Pay attention to cars, pedestrians, and other cyclists to anticipate any situation.

 5. Share and teach: Setting an example and teaching others fosters a safer environment for everyone.